 Visualising my Transalp bike ride

-In summer 2020, I crossed the alps with my road bike.
+In summer 2020, I crossed the Alps with my road bike.
 I’ve recorded the whole ride and as a nice memory, I would like to visualise this ride.

 library(tarchetypes)